All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Slower Escalation

 If side effects at 7 mg are intolerable, your provider may recommend staying at 7 mg for an additional 2 to 4 weeks before attempting 14 mg.
 Similarly, if the 3 mg to 7 mg transition is rough, extending the 3 mg period to 6 weeks can help.
-There is no clinical downside to a slower escalation beyond delaying the onset of full therapeutic benefit.
+There's no clinical downside to a slower escalation beyond delaying the onset of full therapeutic benefit.

 Staying at 7 mg Long-Term

-Some patients cannot tolerate 14 mg despite extended titration attempts.
+Some patients can't tolerate 14 mg despite extended titration attempts.
 In these cases, maintaining the 7 mg dose long-term is a reasonable option, particularly for patients whose primary goal is blood sugar management.
-For weight loss specifically, 7 mg produces less robust results than 14 mg, and your provider may discuss alternative options (such as switching to injectable semaglutide or another medication) if weight loss is the priority.
+For weight loss specifically, 7 mg produces less strong results than 14 mg, and your provider may discuss alternative options (such as switching to injectable semaglutide or another medication) if weight loss is the priority.

-Jumping from 3 mg directly to 14 mg or shortening the 30-day periods is not recommended.
+Jumping from 3 mg directly to 14 mg or shortening the 30-day periods isn't recommended.
 The dose escalation timeline was specifically designed through clinical trials to minimize GI side effects and maximize long-term adherence.
 Cutting corners leads to worse side effects, higher dropout rates, and no faster weight loss in the long run.

 Drug Interactions and Timing Other Medications